-Glomurelonephritis (GN) is a kidney disease caused by the inflammation of the small filters in your kidney (known as glomeruli).
-The role of the glomeruli is to remove excess waste and fluid from your bloodstream into your urine.
-In people with Glomurelonephritis, this important kidney function is lost, due to either a sudden onset of glomeruli inflammation (acute), or a gradual onset (chronic).
+Glomurelonephritis (GN) is a kidney disease caused by the swelling of the small filters in your kidney (known as glomeruli).
+The role of the glomeruli is to remove excess waste and fluid from the bloodstream into the urine.
+In people with GN, this important kidney function is lost, due to either a sudden onset of glomeruli inflammation (acute), or a gradual onset (chronic).

 - IgA nephropathy

 - Focal segmental global sclerosis (FSGC)